ServiceStack/Bundler/README.md

 # Bundler

-Bundler statically compiles, minifies, combines and adds 'cache-breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.
+Bundler is a fast, command-line tool (easily integrated into existing IDEs, inc VS.NET) that statically **compiles**, **minifies** and **combines** your websites **css**, **less**, **coffeescript** and **js** files.

   - All bundling is done at **compile time** with a build-step so no dependencies needed at runtime.
   - Can be used with any website project (ie. not only .NET).
-Does includes a **windows** node.exe but all build scripts work cross-platform.
+Includes a **windows** node.exe although all scripts work cross-platform.
   - Includes a single C# **MvcBundler.cs** class with extension methods to seamlessly integrate it with any **ASP.NET MVC** website.
+  - Runs outside the context of your ASP.NET MVC website so client scripts can be re-compiled **without restarting** your C# project.
-  - Uses a self-contained **node.exe** for all compilation / minification and is designed for maximum runtime and build time performance.
+  - Uses a self-contained **node.exe** for all compilation & minification - designed for maximum runtime and compile time performance.

-All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (other than node.exe) so can be easily debugged and customized to suit your needs.
+  - Doesn't use any compiled dlls or .exe's (excl node.exe) and includes source code for everything so can easily be read and extended.

 ## Extremely fast at both Build and Runtime
 Bundler is extremely fast - uses Googles leading V8 JavaScript engine (inside node.exe).
-All build scripts use only *pure JavaScript* implementations (uglifyjs, coffee-script, clean-css, etc) allowing all compilation and minification to happen within a single process.
+All build scripts use only *pure JavaScript* implementations (uglifyjs, coffee-script, clean-css, etc) allowing all compilation and minification to run in a single process.

 #### Async / Non-Blocking
-Bundler is completely **async and non-blocking** - allowing the processing inside each bundle to happen in parallel.
+The packager is completely **async and non-blocking** - allowing the processing inside each bundle to happen in parallel.

 #### No Runtime overhead
-Bundler is designed for maximum runtime performance since no compilation/minification happens at runtime.
+Designed for maximum runtime performance since no compilation/minification happens at runtime.
 Even the generated HTML output is cached in memory (in production mode) - so has effectively no runtime overhead.

 ## How it works